Policy 5404 – Cash Handling Policy and Procedures

 - The Cashiers’ Office must handle cash in compliance with University policy and with internal Comptroller’s Office procedures.

 - Immediately upon receipt, all checks and money orders must be restrictively endorsed.
 An endorsement stamp may be ordered from the Louisiana Tech University Bookstore.
-All new endorsement stamps should contain “For Deposit Only Louisiana Tech University” in the first line and “Department Name” as the second line.
+All new endorsement stamps should contain “For Deposit Only Louisiana Tech University” in the first and second lines and “Department Name” as the third line.

-- All cash received by the department and submitted to the Cashiers’ Office requires a completed three-part pre-numbered departmental deposit ticket.
+- All cash received by the department and submitted to the Cashiers’ Office requires three printed copies of a completed departmental deposit ticket.
+Departments deposit tickets can be printed from the Comptroller’s website (latech.edu/comptroller).

-- The department must complete the name of department, date, name of contact person, and telephone number blocks located at the top of the deposit ticket.
+- The department must complete the name of department, date, name of contact person, and telephone number blocks located on the deposit ticket.

-- To ensure proper credit, the departmental deposit ticket should include the correct University FIS account number and budget-object code along with a brief description of the transaction.
-If the entire deposit is to be credited to one account, only the first box on the deposit ticket should be used.
-If the deposit is to be credited to various account or budget-object codes, a separate box on the deposit ticket should be completed for each account or code.
+- To ensure proper credit, the departmental deposit ticket should include the correct Workday worktags along with a brief description of the transaction.
+A separate line should be completed on the deposit ticket for each Workday account.
 Any questions concerning the completion of the form should be addressed to the Office of the Comptroller at 257-4325.

 - The Cashier will verify that the deposit ticket total agrees with the cash received and stamp all three copies of the ticket.
-The yellow copy will be returned to the department and the Cashiers will retain the white and pink copies.
+One copy will be returned to the department and the Cashiers will retain the other two copies.

 - All cash received by departments must be supported by appropriate documentation as listed below:

-- All deposits must be accompanied by three-part pre-numbered departmental tickets.
+- All deposits must be accompanied by three completed departmental tickets.
 Credit card transactions must be supported by the individual credit card sales receipts.

 - Any other documents which will help to ensure the proper documentation and coding of the funds should be included with the deposit.
 This supporting documentation may include a copy of the check, computer printout, supporting spreadsheet or itemized list, reconciliation, internal memorandum, or letter from the payer.